 You're tracking 20 open roles, a client retainer, and three active pipelines.
 Enterprise ATS tools start at $300 a month and charge by the seat.
 At that price, the software costs more per month than some placements bring in.
-That's the real reason people look at open-source ATS options.
+That's the real reason recruiters and small hiring teams look at open-source ATS options.

 Open-source means the source code is public and free to use.
-It doesn't mean zero cost.
+It does not mean zero cost.

-You'll need a server (a basic VPS runs $5 to $20 per month), time to set it up (plan on a half-day minimum for the simpler tools), and ongoing attention when updates or security patches come out.
-For a solo recruiter with no technical background, that time cost often outweighs what you'd pay for a basic paid ATS.
+You need a server (a basic VPS runs $5 to $20 per month), time to set it up (plan on a half-day minimum for the simpler tools), and ongoing attention when updates or security patches come out.
+For a solo recruiter with no technical background, that time cost often outweighs what you would pay for a basic paid ATS.

 | Tool | Type | Setup effort | Monthly hosting cost | Best for | Key limitation |